Custom Scheduled Events

 - Click Save

-Writing Job Scripts
+Writing Event Scripts

 Key differences from console scripts: